 - Clinician of the Year

-- Outstanding Scientific Achievement for Clinical Investigation Award
+- Thomas and Catherine Yoshikawa Award for Outstanding Scientific Achievement for Clinical Investigation

 - Clinical Student Research Award

 - Edward Henderson Award